Local Government Reorganisation

 When will proposals for new council boundaries be finalised?
 SHOW

-How will proposals be drawn up?
+How have proposals been drawn up?
 SHOW

 Who makes the final decision on Local Government Reorganisation proposals?
 SHOW